Multiple complex developmental disorder

 Multiple complex developmental disorder (MCDD) is a research category, proposed to involve several neurological and psychological symptoms where at least some symptoms are first noticed during early childhood and persist throughout life.
-It was originally suggested to be a subtype of autistic spectrum disorders (PDD) with co-morbid schizophrenia or another psychotic disorder; however, there is some controversy that not everyone with MCDD meets criteria for both PDD and psychosis.
+It was originally suggested to be a subtype of pervasive developmental disorders (PDD) with co-morbid schizophrenia or another psychotic disorder; however, there is some controversy that not everyone with MCDD meets criteria for both PDD and psychosis.
 The term multiplex developmental disorder was coined by Donald J. Cohen in 1986.

 Diagnostic criteria

-The current diagnostic criteria for MCDD are a matter of debate due to it not being in the DSM-V or ICD-10.
+The current diagnostic criteria for MCDD are a matter of debate due to it not being in the DSM-5 or ICD-10.
 Various websites contain various diagnostic criteria.
 At least three of the following categories should be present.
 Co-occurring clusters of symptoms must also not be better explained by being symptoms of another disorder such as experiencing mood swings due to autism, cognitive difficulties due to schizophrenia, and so on.
 The exact diagnostic criteria for MCDD remain unclear but may be a useful diagnosis for people who do not fall into any specific category.
 It could also be argued that MCDD is a vague and unhelpful term for these patients.

-Psychotic symptoms

-Criteria are met for a psychotic disorder.